 - 1 cup creamy peanut butter, (crunchy peanut butter can also be used)

 - 1/2 cup butter

 - In a medium saucepan bring the butter, sugar, milk, and cocoa to a boil for one minute.
-To make sure cookies set up properly wait until mixture comes to a complete FULL boil and then start the timer for one minute.
+To make sure cookies set up properly wait until mixture comes to a complete FULL rolling boil and then start the timer for one minute.
 For best results do not over boil the cookies or they will be dry.
 Remove from heat.